peteroupc/peteroupc.github.io/bernsupp.md

 [^66]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

 [^67]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

+[^68]: With this infinite sum and these upper bounds, Lemma 4 of Holtz et al. (2011\) says that a Bernoulli factory algorithm for $f(\lambda)$ is possible.

+[^69]: Goyal, V. and Sigman, K., 2012.
+On simulating a class of Bernstein polynomials.
+ACM Transactions on Modeling and Computer Simulation (TOMACS), 22(2), pp.1-5.

 <a id=Appendix></a>
 ## Appendix